Bre77/ta-torque/README.md

-# ta-racing-telemetry
+# ta-torque
-Splunk Racing Telemetry technical add on
+Torque technical add on for Splunk